 Dave Corby, Facebook |

-While in Bisbee, you should not miss Erie Street.
-It is dubbed a living snapshot of a different time.
-It is like stepping into a Western movie set.
-Actually, it is what is left of Lowell, Arizona, a former mining town that was incorporated into Bisbee in the early 1900s.
-There are only three real stores on the street.
-The rest are empty.
-However, each year in March, the entire street comes alive with a festival that features live music, cars and motorcycles on display, and lots of food and drinks.
-We visited in December, and it was also good to see Erie Street’s Western Christmas decor.
+You should not miss Erie Street, dubbed a living snapshot of a different time.
+It's like stepping into a Western movie set.
+It's the only thing left of Lowell, Arizona, a former mining town that was incorporated into Bisbee in the early 1900s.
+There are only three real stores on the street; the rest are empty.
+Each year in March, the entire street turns into a festival with live music, cars and motorcycles on display, and lots of food and drinks.
+In December when we visited, the Western Christmas decor was priceless.

 Museums